Mississippi family thanks Baton Rouge Police, LSU vet team for helping save their horse

 BATON ROUGE - One Mississippi family is thanking the Baton Rouge Police Department and LSU Farm and Large Animal Veterinary Services for saving their horse on Saturday.

-A rodeo horse named Trooper has been part of the Gregory family for more than 6 years.
+A rodeo horse named Trooper has been part of the Gregory family for more than six years.
 The family routinely does rodeos.
-On Friday, the family went to a rodeo at Brushy Creek Ranch in Gloster, Mississippi.
+On Friday, the family went to a rodeo at Brushy Creek Ranch in Gloster, Miss.

 On Saturday, the family noticed Trooper behaving differently.
 The family said they had two options: wait 90 minutes for a veterinarian to get to the ranch site, or drive the 80 minutes to LSU's large animal clinic.